WordPress/openverse/README.md

 Pull requests are welcome!
 Feel free to
-[join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.
+[join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members in the #openverse channel.

 You can also keep in touch with [progress](https://github.com/orgs/WordPress/projects/3) and the latest updates